Phyks/timeline.js/README.md

 ## Other functions

-* `SVG.clearGraph(GRAPH);` to delete the data for the graph GRAPH, or for all graphs if GRAPH is not specified.
+* `SVG.clearGraph(GRAPH);` to delete the data for the graph GRAPH, or for all graphs + the graphs definition if GRAPH is not specified.
 * `SVG.hasGraph(GRAPH);` to check if a graph with name GRAPH has already been defined or not.

 ## License